southeast idaho

 Mitigating Impacts

-What is migitation
+What is miTIGation

-Compensatory mitigation is compensation for remaining unavoidable impacts after all appropriate and practicable avoidance and minimization measures have been applied, by replacing or providing substitute resources or environments (See NEPA 40 C.F.R. § 1508.20).
+Compensatory mitigation is compensation for remaining unavoidable impacts after all appropriate and practicable avoidance and minimization measures have been applied, by replacing or providing substitute resources or environments (See NEPA 40 C.F.R. § 1508.1(s)).

 This is achieved through the restoration, establishment, enhancement, or preservation of resources and their values, services, and functions.
-Impacts are authorized pursuant to a regulatory or resource management program that issues permits, licenses, or otherwise approves activities.”
+Impacts are authorized pursuant to a regulatory or resource management program that issues permits, licenses, or otherwise approves activities.

 Also see: